Edit Files using GitHub's online editor

 Save/Commit the changes

-After you have created the file content you need to let GitHub know that you want to save your changes.
+After you have changed the file you need to let GitHub know that you want to save your changes.

 You cannot simply save the file, you need to provide a summary of what you did (commit title) and optionally a short description where you can put additional information like why you did the changes or what exactly was changed.